sta/websocket-sharp/README.md

 wssv.AddWebSocketService<Chat> ("/ChatWithNiceBoat", () => new Chat (" Nice boat."));
 ```

-You can add any WebSocket service with the specified path to the service to your `WebSocketServer` by using the `WebSocketServer.AddWebSocketService<TWithNew>` or `WebSocketServer.AddWebSocketService<T>` method.
+You can add any WebSocket service with the specified path to the service to your `WebSocketServer` using the `WebSocketServer.AddWebSocketService<TWithNew>` or `WebSocketServer.AddWebSocketService<T>` method.

 The type of `TWithNew` must inherit the `WebSocketService` class and must have a public parameterless constructor.

-The type of `T` must inherit `WebSocketService` class.
+The type of `T` must inherit the `WebSocketService` class.

-So you can use the classes created in **Step 2**.
+So you can use the classes created in **Step 2** to add the WebSocket service.

-If you create an instance of the `WebSocketServer` class without the port number, the `WebSocketServer` set the port number to **80** automatically.
+If you create an instance of the `WebSocketServer` class without a port number, the `WebSocketServer` set the port number to **80** automatically.
 So it's necessary to run with root permission.

     $ sudo mono example2.exe

 #### Step 4 ####

-Starting the server.
+Starting the WebSocket server.

 ```cs
 wssv.Start ();